 Perhaps you have a neighbor growing tomatoes in a bag hanging from her porch rail.
 Maybe a friend shares with you a Pinterest board of gardens erupting from 5-gallon buckets that look like Swiss cheese.
 Or it could be that while looking for ways to grow more, you keep seeing these new containers covered in holes that claim to double your yield.
 No matter how you first discovered air pruning, it’s easy to see that modern growers everywhere are adopting this ‘air pruning’ style of container gardening.
 So now you are left with a crucial question: What is air pruning?

-Air pruning is a natural phenomenon which influences root growth in plants.
+Air pruning is a natural phenomenon that influences root growth in plants.
 When expanding roots are exposed to air (particularly dry air), they stop growing.
 This is a perfectly logical adaptation – after all, why would a plant want roots growing above ground?
 Instead of continuing into the air, the root structure will change: many new fibers will grow laterally along its length to seek nutrients and water elsewhere.

 Growers have learned to control air pruning for improved root growth.
 It began with arborists, who found that trees grown in containers for a few years lost their ability to be transplanted.
 Rather than growing a root system of broadly branching roots, the roots of these trees grew stunted and rootbound.